-These financial statements are the responsibility of the Plan's management.
+These financial statements are the responsibility of the Minerals Technologies Inc. Savings and Investment Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) ("PCAOB") and are required to be independent with respect to the Plan in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.

 We conducted our audits in accordance with the standards of the PCAOB.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud.
-The Plan is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 As part of our audits, we are required to obtain an understanding of internal control over financial reporting, but not for the purposes of expressing an opinion on the effectiveness of the Plan's internal control over financial reporting.
 Accordingly, we express no such opinion.